CDCgov/prime-fhir-converter/README.md

 # Overview

-The PRIME FHIR Converter is a Java-based library, written in Kotlin, and created as part of the CDC’s Pandemic-Ready Interoperability Modernization Effort (PRIME).
+The PRIME FHIR Converter is a JVM based library, written in Kotlin, and created as part of the CDC’s Pandemic-Ready Interoperability Modernization Effort (PRIME).
 This library contains various utilities to manipulate FHIR data, most notably a configurable FHIR to HL7 v2 conversion utility.
 This library is currently used by the [CDC’s ReportStream](https://github.com/CDCgov/prime-data-hub) project to support the delivery of Electronic